-With all this talk about 5G internet connections, have you ever stopped to wonder what it means?
-Especially if you’re a small business owner, understanding the difference between traditional wireless bandwidth (2.4GHz) and the newer, highly popularized 5G (5GHz) might save you time, money, and future headaches.
+If you’re a small business owner, understanding the difference between traditional 2.4GHz wireless bandwidth and the newer 5GHz might save you time, money, and future headaches.

-Most internet consumers overpay because they want the “fastest” connection speed without considering a few technicalities first.
-They assume the higher number must be better though neither bandwidth is actually “better” than the other.
-There are pros and cons to both 2.4GHz and 5GHz connections.
-It all boils down to what you need.
+Many consumers assume the higher number must be better, so they choose to use that for their devices.
+However, neither bandwidth is actually “better” than the other.
+They’re simply different, with each having pros and cons.
+Whether you want to use 2.4GHz or 5GHz bandwidth all boils down to what you need.

 First, let’s find out what the difference is between the two: